TatuLund/ProtoTools/README.md

-# Proto Tools
+# ProtoTools

 ## Intro

 Vaadin 21 components for creating quick prototype applications or otherwise rapid small application development.
 This is sort of mini framework on top of Vaadin.
 The components are opinionated.
 The API of the components is kept purposefully minimal.
+Thus ProtoTools can be seen as a opionated mini framework for low code application development.

 ## Components

 ### Form<T>

-Form that populates automatically based on the bean, using FieldFactory
+Form that populates automatically based on the bean, using FieldFactory (see DataModel)

 List or Bean properties can be added too (uses PopupListEdit or PopupForm)

 ### ListEdit<T>

-List editor based on AutoGrid
+List editor based on AutoGrid.
+So it inherits its responsive features.
+Value of the ListEdit is the list of the items in it.
+I.e. this is not a selection component.

 ### AutoGrid<T>

-Grid with Editor auto generation
+Grid with Editor auto generation using FieldFactory (see DataModel)

 List or Bean properties can be added too (uses PopupListEdit or PopupForm)

+Grid is responsive, when you resize browser to be narrow, only one compact column with four first properties is shown and editor is shown as popup dialog instead.

 ### PopupListEdit<T>